11outof11 - A Blog For Business Owners Looking To Grow

 • Next, Google comes up with an Ad Rank for each ad, which is calculated by your maximum bid and Quality Score.
 This data determines what you pay each time someone clicks on one of your ads.

-• Based on the Google Ads auction algorithm, small-budget businesses are able to advertise just as effectively on Google as big-budget companies.
+• Based on the Google Ads auction algorithm, small-budget businesses can advertise just as effectively on Google as big-budget companies.

 • Other factors that influence your Ad Rank include ad relevance, landing page relevance and experience, auction-time quality, the device, location, and context of users' searches, alternative bidding methods, and ad formats.